Rhino-byte/Recommendation-system/README.md

 # Objectives
 Collaborative Filtering: Develop a model that recommends movies based on user-item interactions, such as ratings and viewing history.

-- Matrix Factorization: Apply techniques like Singular Value Decomposition (SVD) to uncover latent factors in user-movie relationships, improving predictions.
+- **Matrix Factorization:** Apply techniques like Singular Value Decomposition (SVD) to uncover latent factors in user-movie relationships, improving predictions.

-- Hybrid Model: Combine collaborative filtering and matrix factorization to leverage the strengths of both approaches, improving recommendation accuracy and coverage.
+- **Hybrid Model:** Combine collaborative filtering and matrix factorization to leverage the strengths of both approaches, improving recommendation accuracy and coverage.

--Cold Start Problem: Address challenges of recommending movies to new users and suggesting newly added movies with limited data. -Performance Optimization: Ensure the system is scalable and capable of providing real-time, personalized recommendations.
+- **Cold Start Problem:** Address challenges of recommending movies to new users and suggesting newly added movies with limited data. -Performance Optimization: Ensure the system is scalable and capable of providing real-time, personalized recommendations.

--Model Evaluation: Measure and compare model effectiveness using precision, recall, Accuracy and NDCG to evaluate the accuracy of the recommendations
+- **Model Evaluation:** Measure and compare model effectiveness using precision, recall, Accuracy and NDCG to evaluate the accuracy of the recommendations
 # Success Criteria
-- Improved Accuracy: The hybrid model should outperform collaborative filtering and matrix factorization methods in terms of precision, recall, and user satisfaction.
+1. Improved Accuracy: The hybrid model should outperform collaborative filtering and matrix factorization methods in terms of precision, recall, and user satisfaction.

-- Cold Start Handling: The system should offer meaningful recommendations for new users and movies with minimal performance drop.
+2. Cold Start Handling: The system should offer meaningful recommendations for new users and movies with minimal performance drop.

-- Scalability: The recommendation system must scale efficiently as the platform grows, ensuring responsiveness even as the number of users and movies increases.
+3. Scalability: The recommendation system must scale efficiently as the platform grows, ensuring responsiveness even as the number of users and movies increases.

-- Increased Engagement: There should be a measurable increase in user interactions with recommended movies (e.g., views, ratings, or watch time).
+4. Increased Engagement: There should be a measurable increase in user interactions with recommended movies (e.g., views, ratings, or watch time).

-- Business Impact: The system should contribute to key business metrics such as increased subscriptions, user retention, and overall revenue.
+5. Business Impact: The system should contribute to key business metrics such as increased subscriptions, user retention, and overall revenue.

 # Reasons and Importance of Models
 ## Collaborative Filtering: